johnoneil/fspec/README.md

 ## Helping Developers with Suggestions

-Suggestions as to how to conform to spec can be provided.
+`proclint` can suggest how to conform to the spec.

 ```
 $ proclint check --suggest
 ✓ directory structure matches spec
 ✗ filename "art/skins/Bg-1.png" does not match spec.
 Did you mean "art/skins/bg-001.png" ?
 ```